josephwright/josephwright.github.io/_posts/2011-11-06-writing-a-curriculum-vitae-in-latex-part-2.md

 ## The main body: lots of tables

-The normal layout for the body of a CV is to use something based on a table, with ‘entries’ on the left and ‘information’ on the right.
+The normal layout for the body of a CV is to use something based on a table, with 'entries' on the left and 'information' on the right.
 This can be done in lots of ways, but the approach I take is to set up a fixed column width in the preamble, then apply this to all of the CV.
 That requires a bit of set up

 <!-- {% raw %} -->
 ```latex